satorici/satori-cli/src/satoricli/docs/language_inputs.md

     - [ echo $(input) ]
 ```

 The previous playbook will generate 10 different mutations of the string "Hello World" that will be echoed to the standard output.

+If you need any help, please reach out to us on [Discord](https://discord.gg/F6Uzz7fc2s) or via [Email](mailto:support@satori-ci.com)